freddavies/PypeIt/doc/tutorials/hires_howto.rst

    *Calibrated science image at the top, in the middle the sky residual image (sky-subtracted calibrated image divided by the uncertainties), and on the right the residual image.
-   The green/magenta lines are the slit edges.
-The orange lines are the object traces and the orange text is the PypeIt assigned name (starting with ``SPAT``).*
+   The green/magenta lines are the order edges.
+The orange lines are the object traces and the orange text is the PypeIt assigned name (starting with ``OBJ``).*

 The main assessments to perform are to make sure that the object is well traced, that there are little to no strong sky residuals in the ``sky_resid`` channel,